skydive-project/skydive.network/documentation/cli.md

 At this time, the following capture types are supported :

 * `ovssflow`, for interfaces managed by OpenvSwitch such as OVS bridges
+* `ovsnetflow`, for interfaces managed by OpenvSwitch such as OVS bridges
 * `afpacket`, for interfaces suchs as Linux bridges, veth, devices, ...
 * `pcap`, same as `afpacket`
 * `sFlow`, Socket reading sFlow frames